kavun/random-spreadsheet-tweet-bot/README.md

 # Random Spreadsheet Tweeter

-This will start a `setInterval` based on your `INTERVAL_MS` in the `.env` file and pull a random cell value from a public Google Spreadsheet and tweet it.
+This will pull a random cell value from a public Google Spreadsheet and tweet it.

 ## run